smaremanda/add-in-docs/overview/loading-the-dom-and-runtime-environment.md

 ## Checking the load status
 <a name="MailAppDOMRuntime_LoadStatus"> </a>

 One way to check that both the DOM and the runtime environment have finished loading is to use the jQuery [.ready()](http://api.jquery.com/ready/) function: `$(document).ready()`.
 For example, the following  **initialize** event handler function makes sure the DOM is first loaded before the code specific to initializing the add-in runs.
-Subsequently, the **initialize** event handler proceeds to use the[mailbox.item](https://dev.outlook.com/reference/add-ins/Office.context.mailbox.item.html%28Office.15%29.md) property to obtain the currently selected item in Outlook, and calls the main function of the add-in, `initDialer`.
+Subsequently, the **initialize** event handler proceeds to use the [mailbox.item](https://dev.outlook.com/reference/add-ins/Office.context.mailbox.item.html%28Office.15%29.md) property to obtain the currently selected item in Outlook, and calls the main function of the add-in, `initDialer`.

 ```